-Editor-in-Chief: Emad Kandil, MD, FACS, FACE
+Emad Kandil, MD, FACS, FACE

-Editor-in-Chief: Xi-ru Li, MD
+Xi-ru Li, MD

-He acts as a consultant for China National Drug and Food Administration new drug evaluation, vice chairman of Military Breast and Endocrine Surgery Society, member of the Military General Surgery Society, member of Chinese Society of Clinical Oncology Breast Cancer Group, and member of Chinese Medical Doctor Association Breast Disease Group.
+He acts as a consultant for China National Drug and Food Administration new drug evaluation, vice Chairman of Military Breast and Endocrine Surgery Society, member of the Military General Surgery Society, member of Chinese Society of Clinical Oncology Breast Cancer Group, and member of Chinese Medical Doctor Association Breast Disease Group.
 He is the member of the editorial boards of several journals including Chinese Journal of Breast Disease.

 He has published 60 plus papers in domestic and international journals.
 He has obtained a national invention patent.
 He is the responsible person for the following key research projects: "Application of Proteomics Technology in Predicting the Efficacy of Neoadjuvant Chemotherapy for Breast Cancer" (MA245), supported by the “11th Five-Year Plan” Military Health Research Fund; "Application of FISH Technology for the Detection of Breast Cancer HER-2 Gene (2007)", supported by the Ministry of Health; "Application of Magnetic Resonance Image Reconstruction and Simulated Surgery in the Breast-conserving Surgery for Patients with Breast Cancer - Breast Precision Surgical Technology" (2010gxjs092), supported by the Military Clinical High-Tech Key Program; and "Application of iTRAQ Proteomics Technology in Analyzing the Changes of the Protein Expressions after Neoadjuvant Chemotherapy for Breast Cancer" (2011), supported by the National Natural Science Fund.
 Meanwhile, he has participated in many other studies supported by the National "973 Program", "863 Program", and Beijing Municipal Key Program.
-He has co-authors several books.
+He has co-authored several books.